Auriesville, New York: History

 Catholic historians wanted to establish the location of the deaths of three Jesuit Catholics who were martyred in the 1640s by the Mohawk, as well as others held and ritually tortured by the tribe.
-Ossernenon was also known as the birthplace of Kateri Tekawitha, whose reputation as a Mohawk virgin had grown since the 17th century.
+Ossernenon was also known as the birthplace of Kateri Tekakwitha, whose reputation as a Mohawk virgin had grown since the 17th century.
 In 2012, she was canonized, with the distinction of being the first Native American so honored.
-More than 2,000 Indians, the majority of them Mohawk, from both the United States and Canada traveled to Rome for the canonization.
+More than 2,000 Native Americans, the majority of them Mohawk, from both the United States and Canada traveled to Rome for the canonization.

 Archeologists have identified the Mohawk village of Caughnawaga (also spelled Gandawaga), where Tekakwitha lived during her childhood, as a new village site on the north side of the river, founded in 1659.
-Caughnawaga was settled at what archeologists refer to as the Freeman site; as was their custom, its Mohawk residents took the name with them also when they moved the village to the nearby Fox Farm site.
+Caughnawaga was settled at what archeologists refer to as the Freeman site.
+As was their custom, its Mohawk residents took the name with them also when they moved the village to another site nearby, now known in archeology as the Fox Farm site.
 Excavations have supported conclusions of Mohawk settlement here.
 The sites are both to the west of present-day Fonda.